-The library subscribes to general e-book collections, such as Ebrary Academic Complete and EBSCO eBooks, that cover a wide-range of subject areas.
+The library subscribes to general e-book collections, such as Ebook Central (formerly Ebrary Academic Complete) and EBSCO eBooks, that cover a wide-range of subject areas.
 The library also has access to specialized e-book collections through online databases such as:

 Click on the tabs above to learn more about the different e-book collections that you can access through the library.
 Most collections will allow you to print and/or download to PDF sections or pages from the e-books.
-Ebrary also offers downloading of entire e-books for a 14 day loan (not supported for Kindle e-readers).
+Ebook Central also offers downloading of entire e-books for up to a 21 day loan (not supported for Kindle e-readers).

 Digital Rights management (DRM) is used to control access to copyrighted digital materials such as printing, copying and sharing.